Rules Engine for Edge Firewall

 Creating a WAF configuration within your Edge Firewall is very simple, it consists of the following steps:

-Access the Real-Time Manager, access the menu Edge Services > WAF.
-You will see the main interface where you can create and manage your Web Application Firewall.
+Access the Real-Time Manager, access the menu Edge Libraries > WAF Rules.
+You will see the main interface where you can create and manage your Web Application Firewall;

 Name (Name of your WAF)